JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 {% include imageEmbed.html link="/assets/posts/2025/01/06/mi-across-tenants/jwt-home-tenant-storage.png" %}

-So we have now tested that we can use the federated credentials for acquiring access tokens in our _Contoso_ tenant.
+So ,we have now tested that we can use the federated credentials for acquiring access tokens in our _Contoso_ tenant.

 If you paid attention in the above _app registration_ view, then you noticed that we didn't create _service principal_ into our home tenant because we don't plan to use that there for granting access.
-Here is an another _Multi-Tenant Example App 2_ application which has service principal and that can be used in role assignments:
+Here is an another _Multi-Tenant Example App 2_ application which has a service principal and that can be used in role assignments:

 {% include imageEmbed.html imagesize="80%" link="/assets/posts/2025/01/06/mi-across-tenants/app-reg2.png" %}